INFO-201-Fall-2023/final-project-repositories-dereklee5/README.md

 ### Dataset 2

 #### Where did you download:
-For our second dataset, we downloaded a dataset with geospatial data of mental health in the United States population between 2011 and 2015.
-[US Mental Health Geospatial Dataset](https://data.mendeley.com/datasets/b37tk3xbyt/1)
+For our second dataset, we downloaded a dataset that aggregates a survey on global happiness, also known as the World Happiness Report.
+The dataset contains information from 2005 to 2018 by countries, which are tagged with a regional indicator.
+The main measurement for happiness is the Cantril ladder by which respondents record their score thinking of a 0 as the worst possible life for them and a 10 as the best possible life.
+Some indicators (among others) include GDP per capita and life expectancy at birth.
+[World Happiness Indicators Dataset](https://www.kaggle.com/datasets/unsdsn/world-happiness)

 #### How data was collected:
-The data was collected by the National Survey of Drug Use and Health and was initially collected to demonstrate a correlation between drug usage and population mental health.
-It examines symptoms of depression, suicidal thinking, and overall severe and debilitating mental illnesses.
+The data was accumulated by analysis of the World Happiness Report which ranks 155 countries by their happiness levels.
+Happiness indicators initially come from the decision of the United Nations to help governments, organizations, and civil society inform policy decisions.
+Much of the data was collected from a Gallup World poll and were weighted to make the estimates representative of their individual countries.
+All countries are compared against "Dystopia," a hypothetical country with values equal to the world's lowest national average for each factor.

 #### Rows/Observations:
-There are 787 rows of data
+There are 1704 rows of data

 #### Columns/Features:
-There are 42 columns of data
+There are 13 columns of data

 ## Background Research/Inspiration